RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 Category Two includes time taken for vacation or planned events (i.e. scheduled appointments, etc).
 Employees will accrue up to 240 hours (6 weeks) "bank" of Category Two PTO per year.
 Category Two PTO may be borrowed, up to the full amount.
-Accruded PTO is available on an annual basis, only, and resets to an accrual of 0 on January 1st.
+Accrued PTO is available on an annual basis, only, and resets to an accrual of 0 on January 1st.

 Abuse of this policy will be grounds for formal reprimand.